My Cookie Journey

 • Almond extract - use sparingly; it's strong and I have it in both the dough and the glaze.

-• I found red, white, and blue jimmies at my grocery store, but stars or sprinkles work beautifully too.
+• Jimmies - I found red, white, and blue jimmies at my grocery store, but any color jimmies, stars, or sprinkles work beautifully for different holidays and celebrations.

 This is a quick and easy cookie to make and decorate.
-Great Saturday morning baking sharing time with the kids.
+It's also a fun Saturday morning baking project to share with the kids.

 Mix the Dough & Let It Chill